FrazerSeymour/OpenGuelph2014/README.md

   Well, that was quite the morning.
 Despite long stretches where I was hardly functioning, I managed to rewrite parts of `calculations` to compare multiple bus stops and pick the best one - accuracy is still a bit spotty though.

   The frontend is basically functional, I'll just be fleshing it out and adding some more detailed data for the demo.

+Sunday, 8:30 AM
+---
+  Gah!
+Almost done!
+Front end is looking great, now just need to implement the "Do Something" page.